codeworkshops/coding-after-school/lesson1/plan.md

   Output is usually that comes out of a program and get displayed on the computer.
 It could be text or it could be things moving on the screen or images or movies.

+<sup>1.</sup> Latest version of Chrome, Firefox, or Safari web browser is required.